Eviction Law in Green Bay, WI

 Eviction laws are different in each state and can also vary at the city level.
 Therefore, it’s important to familiarize yourself with local laws before taking any action.
 Always ensure you have a legally valid reason for eviction before giving notice.
 A qualified Green Bay, WI attorney can help review your case to determine if you do.

-There are several situations described in Wisconsin law that can justify removing a tenant from your property.
+There are several situations described in Wisconsin eviction law that can justify removing a tenant from your property.
 For example, anyone using a controlled substance or creating a public nuisance can face eviction in Green Bay.
 Other possible reasons for forcing someone to move off your property include:

-• Lease expiration
+- Lease expiration

-• Damaging the rental unit
+- Damaging the rental unit

-• Late or incomplete rent payments
+- Late or incomplete rent payments

-• Violations of terms explicitly prohibited by the lease agreement
+- Violations of terms explicitly prohibited by the lease agreement

 Step 2.
 Give a Formal Notice of Eviction

-The eviction notice should also include a deadline for the tenant to either pay rent or move out, and the amount that the tenant owes.
-If you’re unsure of how to create an eviction notice, you can use online templates or seek legal advice.
+The eviction notice should also specify a deadline for the tenant to either pay overdue rent or vacate the property, along with the exact amount owed.
+If you’re uncertain about drafting an eviction notice, consider using online templates or consulting a legal professional for guidance.

 The Department of Agriculture, Trade and Consumer Protection describes the necessary contents for an eviction notice.
-Suppose that you have a tenant that participates in illegal activity on the premises.
+Suppose that you have a tenant who participates in illegal activity on the premises.
 A legal document to remove this type of renter needs to have information like the following to be valid:

-• The reasoning for serving the notice
+- The reasoning for serving the notice

-• Descriptions of the drug, crime, or other related violations
+- Descriptions of the drug, crime, or other related violations

-• A reminder that they have the right to contest allegations in court
+- A reminder that they have the right to contest allegations in court

-• Notification that the tenant can contact a volunteer clinic or tenant resource center
+- Notification that the tenant can contact a volunteer clinic or tenant resource center

 Step 3.
 File the Eviction with the Court